 We celebrate Name Days very similar to Birthdays.
 We eat a cake, receive flowers and have fun with loved ones.
 If you wish, you can throw a party, you can wine and dine or treat yourself to something special.

 There are around 1000 different names marked in a calendar, usually up to four each day.
-The 22nd of May is a celebration day for those people whose names aren’t in a diary and no Name days are market on 29th of February (leap year)
+The 22nd of May is a celebration day for those people whose names aren’t in a diary and no Name days are marked on the 29th of February (leap year)

 … … … … … … … … … … … … … … … … … … … … … …